AE-1129/ECG-Arrhythmia-Detection/README.md

    - **MaxPooling** layers are used to reduce dimensionality.
    - Finally, a **fully connected (dense)** layer is used to make the binary classification (normal or arrhythmia).

-## Setup

-### Prerequisites
-To run this project, you need Python 3.x and several dependencies.
-You can install the required packages by using the following commands: